broeker/spacebook-broeker/content/posts/floyd.md

   - spacebook
   - eleventy
 ---
-The day after I bought the [spacebook.app](https://spacebook.app) domain and launched my project, daughter #1 sent me a PDF containing a old-school zine that represented one of her freshman year final projects at the University of Minnesota.
-She took all of the photos at 38th and Chicago; I loved it but the PDF format was horrible!
-It took about 15 minutes to screenshoot and resize the images, and about 15 minutes to launch [Say our names](https://say-our-names.netlify.app/):
+The day after I launched the [spacebook.app](https://spacebook.app) domain, daughter #1 sent me a PDF containing a old-school zine that represented one of her freshman year final projects at the University of Minnesota.
+She took all of the photos at 38th and Chicago over various weekends, assembled the words, etc. but a PDF is not a great format.
+I wanted to test my theory that you could spin up a spacebook for almost anything, and it worked.
+This took about 15 minutes to screenshoot and resize the images, and about 15 minutes to launch the [Say our names](https://say-our-names.netlify.app/) spacebook:

 {% image "floyd.png" "George Floyd" %}